The Ultimate Guide to Flag Etiquette

 Many people don't know that there is indeed a proper way to.
 The flag should first be folded in half lengthwise twice.
 The end opposite the stars should then be folded into a triangle and repeatedly folded up until all that's left is a square.
 The square should then be folded in half diagonally and tucked inside the folds of the flag.

 There are also many rules of flag etiquette that must be followed when publicly displaying a flag outdoors.
-When on a, the flag should be raised quickly but lowered slowly, and should only be displayed between sunrise and sunset unless illuminated by a .
-When hung from a , the union (or stars) should always be at the peak.
-If the is to be hung flat against the wall either vertically or horizontally, the union must always be in the upper left hand corner.
+When on a flagpole, the flag should be raised quickly but lowered slowly, and should only be displayed between sunrise and sunset unless illuminated by a .
+When hung from a flagpole projected from a building", the union (or stars) should always be at the peak.
+If the American Flags is to be hung flat against the wall either vertically or horizontally, the union must always be in the upper left hand corner.

-Since theis such a respected symbol of our country, there are many other guidelines to follow to pay homage.
+Since the American Flags is such a respected symbol of our country, there are many other guidelines to follow to pay homage.
 Some other tips to remember:

 - When a flag has become too worn to be displayed, it must disposed of in a respectful manner, usually through disposal ceremonies held by American Legion posts.